Life as a Volunteer

 You have decided to volunteer abroad, in Asia.
 You get closer to local culture with a local NGO, with us, Openmind Projects!

 What awaits you as a volunteer in Southeast Asia?

-Find out during a Free Week of training before you start!
+You will find out at your Free Week of volunteer training before you start!

 You will not only learn a lot about yourself and the country you are based in, but you will enjoy so many new experiences in a unique culture, meet lots of new friends and gain fresh perspectives.
 There are many surprises that await you!

 As a volunteer, your experience depends as much on you as on your new friends!

 Life as a volunteer abroad means immersing yourself fully in the local lifestyle to truly appreciate the experience!